Vegan Baby Milk Recipe

 |Rice/Ris||Can be used anytime|

 To liquefy this milk in the feeding-bottle, add 1/3 teaspoon of barley malt.
 When heated, the malt will have the effect of making the milk liquid.
-Use organic malt – its much better.
-You may need to add more water to further liquify the milk so it flows easily.
+Use organic malt – it's much better.
+You may need to add more water to further liquefy the milk so it flows easily.